 Once you have two sheets of dough ready to fill, you can use a ravioli cutter, cookie cutter, or ravioli mould set.
 The first time I made filled pasta, I made tortellini by hand and it took ages!
 After that, I saw a ravioli mould at Homesense and jumped at the chance to make 12 ravioli at a time.
 This mould is very similar to the one I have at home.

 If using a mould, first make sure it’s lightly floured.
 Then lay one piece of dough on top, fill each cavity with about a teaspoon of filling, and use water to lightly wet the area around each filling.
 Then lay a second piece of dough on top, press out any air bubbles, and use a rolling pin (often included) to cut all the edges.
 Turn the mould over and tap to turn them all out.

 If you don’t have a mould, you lay one piece on a lightly floured table, and add little mounds of filling on top.
 Space them out as far as needed for whichever cutter you are using.
 Then wet around each filling (I just use a damp finger), and cover with the second piece.
 Press together around each filling to remove air bubbles, and cut out with your cutter!
 Easy!

-As you are making the pasta, place the finished ravioli on a well floured baking tray, uncovered.
-You can then boil them straight away, or freeze them in a single layer, before moving to ziplock bags for storage.
+As you are making the pasta, place the finished ravioli on a well-floured baking tray, uncovered.
+You can then boil them straight away, or freeze them in a single layer, before moving them to ziplock bags for storage.
 Ravioli cooks in only a few minutes, even from frozen.
 This makes them a great weekday meal, once you get past all the time they take to make. 😉

 And that’s it!
 It takes a long time, but if you enjoy stuff like that, it’s quite fun.
 Especially to see your handiwork with the stripes!